Tom's Guide Verdict

 However, the Simba Earth Escape outperformed expectations.
 We tested motion isolation in two ways.
 First, a hands-on test.
 Our lead reviewer asked secondary testers to get on and off the mattress, to see how disruptive it was.
 For the most part, any movement stayed confined to one side of the bed.

 We also used a drop test.
 Balancing a wine glass on the surface of the mattress, we dropped a 4.5kg weight at set distances from the glass to see how much the wine glass wobbled.
 Dropping the kettlebell four inches away, the wine glass fell over.
-Dropper at 10 inches, the wine glass wobbled.
+Dropped at 10 inches, the wine glass wobbled.
 Dropped at 25 inches, the glass didn't move.

-It is worth noting that the quilted surface of the Simba Earth Escape meant it was pretty hard to balance the wine glass in the first place –
+It is worth noting that the quilted surface of the Simba Earth Escape meant it was pretty hard to balance the wine glass in the first place.

 Temperature regulation